jackzellweger/ligo-binning/README.md

 Here, I'll give an overview of my the project I worked on, providing details with little `code snippets`.
 However, I can't guarantee that the provided snippets will work today, since LIGO's `GstLAL` Python libraries have probably changed a lot since I did my work.

-### LIGO

-At the time I did my research, LIGO had already made their first direct observation of a gravitational wave, which happened on the 14th of September in 2015.
+Note: At the time I did my research, LIGO had already made their first direct observation of a gravitational wave, which happened on the 14th of September in 2015.

 ### The Detections